fellesverkstedet/1810-CNC-Addons/README.md

 # 1810-CNC-Addons
-How to guide and parts for improving the small CNC milling machines at Fellesverkstedet
+*How to guide and parts for improving the small CNC milling machines at Fellesverkstedet*

-### Hoe to make jobs
+### How to make jobs

  - V-Carve pro works well.
-Make sure you use GRBL post processor when exporting.
+Make sure you use the GRBL post processor when exporting.
  - Bark Beetle also works well.
-Files with auto setting fr the 1810 machines here:
+Files with auto setting for the 1810 machines [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/Maintenance)
  - You can use almost any CAM software that can output plain g-code, like Fusion360 etc. Easel by Shapeoko is an online user friendly simple alternative.

-### How to control
+### How to control and send jobs

  - Universal g-code sender works well: https://winder.github.io/ugs_website/
  - Alternatively you can use any g-coder sender for GRBL
+ - We like to set up a macro button that homes the machine and sets the correct offsets after homing.
+Example in the repo [here](https://github.com/fellesverkstedet/1810-CNC-Addons/tree/master/Macros)

 ### How to fixture material